YamamJamal/CalcApp/README.md

 - **Basic Operations:** Addition, subtraction, multiplication, and division.
 - **Responsive Design:** The calculator is designed to work seamlessly on both desktop and mobile devices.
 - **Clear Interface:** User-friendly interface for easy input and output of calculations.
-- **Keyboard Support:** You can also use your keyboard to input numbers and operations.

 ## Technologies Used